autonomys/infra/README.md

 Terraform projects folder structure:

 ```
+terraform
 └── resources
-    └── aries-dev/
-    └── aries-test-a/
-    └── aries-test-b/
-    └── polkadot-archive/
-    └── status-page/
-    └── telemetry/
+    ├── aries-dev
+    ├── aries-test-a
+    ├── aries-test-b
+    ├── common.tf
+    ├── devnet
+    ├── farmnet-a
+    ├── gemini-2a
+    ├── gemini-3b
+    ├── gemini-3c
+    ├── polkadot-archive
+    ├── status-page
+    ├── telemetry
-    └── common.tf
+    └── telemetry-testing
 ```

 - `common.tf` is located on the resources folder, it contains all the definitions to be used for each project.
-- To re use common definitions a `symlink` is created using `/resources/common.tf` as the source.
+- To re use common definitions a `symlink` is created using `terraform/resources/common.tf` as the source.
 - If you need to **create a new project**:
     - go to the **resources** folder,
     - create a **new folder-project**